Sinku72499/javascipt/README.md

-# javascipt
+# javascript
-A code repo for javascipt
+A code repo for javascript